sakshamgumber/Transction-App/README.md

-Transction app
+# Transction-App
-It is a lower version of an Transction app where you can do your own transcitons using like you do in real life with low system design
+I developed a website where you can do transctions your can do in your life